 Triathlon coaches continue to work tirelessly with increasingly diverse populations and face greater demands from athletes, parents, guardians, administrators and spectators alike.
 They are required to fulfil a variety of roles that include mentor, educator, technical advisor, psychologist and business manager.
 With this growing remit and increasing expectations, it is critical that a clear and comprehensive approach to developing coaches who can operate successfully in this context is a key building block to ensure the future development of Triathlon.

-International Triathlon Union (ITU) Coach Education Program has several key outcomes:
+World Triathlon Coach Education Program has several key outcomes:

 - Providing a quality assured framework for coach education and development that underpins coach development initiatives;

 - Providing coaches with a coach development pathway for all roles from high performance to grassroots coaching, which gives them the ability to develop their competence and effectiveness by international standards, regardless of their professional status (voluntary or paid);